enkidevs/curriculum/python/python-core/populate-a-dictionary-exercise/README.md

 name: Populate a Dictionary

-description: Populate an existing `dictionary` with values from two `list`s.
+description: Populate an existing dictionary with values from two lists.

 aspects:
   - workout